BigBrotherBot/big-brother-bot/b3/docs/user_documentation/plugins/admin.rst

 admins
 ^^^^^^

-The :command:`!admins` command tells which admins are currently on the game server.
+Tells which admins are currently on the game server.

 .. rubric:: default required level